AeloveRim/SpiritOfGrit/docs/Troubleshooting.md

 ## I Crashed!
 Giving me that little info is not helpful.

-Make sure you excluded your Tahrovin folder in your antivirus software.
+Make sure you excluded your SoG folder in your antivirus software.
 If you use an aggressive antivirus package such as Webroot, Bitdefender, Avast etc etc, I urge you to get rid of it and just use Windows Defender.

-Please upload (drag and drop the file into the `#tahrovin-support` Discord channel) the most recent crash log from your `Documents\My Games\Skyrim VR\SKSE` folder.
+Please upload (drag and drop the file into the `#grit-sfw` Discord channel) the most recent crash log from your `Documents\My Games\Skyrim VR\SKSE` folder.

-If you have modified Tahrovin, ignore the previous advice and keep to the `#tahrovin-modifications` Discord channel.
+If you have modified SoG, ignore the previous advice and keep to the `#grit-sfw-modifications` Discord channel.
 I will not help you with modified lists in official support categories - less because I don't want to and more because I cannot.

 ## Where's my UI?
 Raise your left hand, palm facing upwards, to activate the compass and your stat bars.
 Raise your right hand in the same way for your needs bars.
 If you wish, equip the soul gauges in your inventory and assign them to stats.
 When it asks for hand offset, I recommend you set the offset to **3**.